k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

     **LU Populations are based on Broadway flows:**

     1. Production table population, which runs when the TDM_SOURCE_PRODUCT_VERSION Global is PROD.
 This population does <b>not</b> select the PAYMENT_METHOD from the source and leaves the PAYMENT_METHOD empty.
-The first stages of the flow check the TDM_SOURCE_PRODUCT_VERSION and run the next stages only if the TDM_SOURCE_PRODUCT_VERSION Global is PROD:
+The 1st stages of the flow check the TDM_SOURCE_PRODUCT_VERSION and run the next stages only if the TDM_SOURCE_PRODUCT_VERSION Global is PROD:

        ![prod population](images/lu_population_prod_version.png)